Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs

 \section{Disaggregated Evaluations}

-AI systems are typically evaluated by assessing and reporting one or more aggregate performance metrics---such as accuracy, precision, recall, word error rate, and root-mean-square error---calculated using an evaluation dataset.
-For example, the National Institute of Standards and Technology (NIST) has conducted vendor tests of commercially available face-recognition systems for decades, assessing and reporting aggregate performance metrics like false positive and false negative rates using evaluation datasets that are comprised of front-facing mugshots, side-view images, webcam images, and photographs taken by photo journalists and amateur photographers~\cite{NIST11,NIST1N}.
+AI systems are typically evaluated by assessing and reporting one or more aggregate performance metrics---such as accuracy, precision, recall, word error rate, perplexity, and root-mean-square error---calculated using an evaluation dataset.
+For example, the National Institute of Standards and Technology (NIST) has conducted vendor tests of commercially available face-recognition systems for decades, assessing and reporting aggregate performance metrics like false positive and false negative rates using evaluation datasets that are comprised of front-facing mugshots, side-view images, webcam images, and images taken by photo journalists and amateur photographers~\cite{NIST11,NIST1N}.
 However, aggregate performance metrics can obscure poor performance for groups of people that are not well represented in an evaluation dataset.
-For example, consider an evaluation dataset that contains 100 data points, where 90 data points correspond to people belonging to group A and 10 data points correspond to people belonging to group B. If a system makes correct predictions for the data points associated with group A and incorrect predictions for the data points associated with group B, then the aggregate accuracy of the system, when evaluated using the dataset, will be 90\%.
-But this aggregate accuracy obscures the fact that there is an absolute performance disparity of 100\% because the accuracy for group B is zero.\looseness=-1
+For example, consider an evaluation dataset that contains 100 data points, where 90 data points are associated with group A and 10 data points are associated with group B. If a system makes correct predictions for the data points associated with group A and incorrect predictions for the data points associated with group B, then the aggregate accuracy of the system will be 90\% when evaluated using the dataset.
+But this aggregate accuracy obscures the fact that there is an absolute performance disparity of 100\% because the accuracy for the data points associated with group B is zero.

-For this reason, researchers and practitioners seeking to understand performance disparities exhibited by AI systems often assess and report system performance separately for different groups of people~\cite{mitchell2019model}.
-This practice draws on and parallels similar practices in other industries.
-For example, the U.S. Food and Drug Administration mandates that clinical trial results be assessed and reported separately for groups based on race, gender, and age.
-As another example, also in the U.S., the Biden-Harris administration recently signed an executive order stating that ``Many Federal datasets are not disaggregated by race, ethnicity, gender, disability, income, veteran status, or other key demographic variables.
-This lack of data has cascading effects and impedes efforts to measure and advance equity.
-A first step to promoting equity in Government action is to gather the data necessary to inform that effort''~\cite{execorder}.\looseness=-1